argos-ci/jest-puppeteer/README.md

 })
 ```

-If you are using Typescript, you will need to include the following above imports:
+If you are using `react-scripts`, you will need to include the following above imports:

 ```js
 /**